 For those who experience a chipped tooth, that could lead to significant pain, discomfort, and other dental problems.
 Treating a chipped tooth often involves a trip to the dentist.
 That way, they can assess the condition of your tooth and what treatment is necessary.
-It is not possible to treat a chipped tooth permanently without scheduling a trip to your dentist at Splendid Dental Woodlands.
+It is impossible to treat a chipped tooth permanently without scheduling a trip to your dentist at Splendid Dental Woodlands.

-About Treating a Chipped Tooth at Home
+Treating a Chipped Tooth at Home

 If scheduling conflicts prevent you from visiting your dentist right away, there are some ways of treating a chipped tooth at home.
 They include:

-- Use acetaminophen, ibuprofen, or another over-the-counter pain reliever to help buffer any pain you might be experiencing
+- Use acetaminophen, ibuprofen, or another over-the-counter pain reliever to help buffer any pain you might be experiencing.

-- Help prevent the risk of infection by rinsing with saltwater
+- Help prevent the risk of infection by rinsing with salt water.

-- Avoid biting down on the chipped tooth and try to eat soft foods as often as possible
+- Avoid biting down on the chipped tooth and try to eat soft foods as often as possible.

-What to Expect When Visiting Your Dentist
+What to Expect When Visiting Your Splendid Dental Woodlands Dentist

 Your dentist has a significant amount of experience regarding treating a chipped tooth.
 They work hard to address the issue and prevent additional problems from occurring.
 They could accomplish this by: